abozanona/me.abozanona/source/_posts/darcom.md

 With darcom you can:

- - browser stores and order products.
+ - browser stores and orders products.
- - Collect point and get seasonal gifts.
+ - Collect points and get seasonal gifts.
  - Buy products from stores.
  - Share stories with your customers.
  - Send notifications to others.